Car Collector International

 International

-The public-auction record for genuine BMIHT-documented MGA 1600 Mk II and Mk II Deluxe cars at the review date — the Hershey 2018 Lot 223 and Gene Ponder 2022 Lot 3176 lot pages are [PRIMARY] fetched references in this guide.
+The public-auction record for genuine BMIHT-documented MGA 1600 Mk II and Mk II Deluxe cars — the Hershey 2018 Lot 223 and Gene Ponder 2022 Lot 3176 lot pages are verified references in this guide.

 • Bring a Trailer